Dealing with accumulated data.

 I consider regularly scheduled backups to be the single most important way to protect yourself from data loss and many other difficulties.

-My recommendation is to automate a monthly full-image backup of your machine with daily incremental backups.
-While I’ve made a suggestion above, the specifics — monthly and daily — are less important than having something happen automatically, with no need for you to remember and take action.
+I recommend automating a monthly full-image backup of your machine with daily incremental backups.
+While I’ve made a suggestion above, the specifics — monthly and daily — are less important than having some backup happen automatically with no need for you to remember and take action.

-There’s no set answer as to how long you should keep these, as it really depends on your own configuration, needs, and storage capacity.
-You might discard backups older than a month, or perhaps a year.
-You might decide to keep specific snapshots for longer, “just in case”, but discard the majority.
+There’s no set answer as to how long you should keep these, as it depends on your own configuration, needs, and storage capacity.
+You might discard backups older than a month or a year.
+You might decide to keep specific snapshots longer just in case but discard the majority.

 As just one example, here’s my retention schedule for backing up the PC I use as my primary work machine.
 I keep: